 Keep it simple, experiment, and have fun with it.
 If you’re a first time commissioner, don’t go too crazy out of the gate with a lot of categories.
 I know it’s tempting.
 Remember you can change it up next season.

-Our next post will cover how to assign payout amounts to each of the award categories you chose.
+Our next post covers how to set payout amounts for each award category you chose.

 What other fantasy prize categories have you used?